 There is nothing more valuable than word of mouth.
-That is why we instituted "Testimonial Tuesday" on our Facebook page.
-Each week, we feature how the Saint Joseph's experience benefited former SJES students in high school, college, and beyond.
-Below, you will find just a few of these Testimonials.
+Below, you will find just a few testimonials from past graduates.
 If you would like to share your St. Joe's experience, please email Rhiannon Aubrey at firstname.lastname@example.org.

 "As a graduate of Saint Joseph’s, I am so thankful to have both of my children currently attending the school!
 I was very fortunate to have completed Kindergarten through 8th grade at the school.
 I made life-long friends and received a wonderful education at Saint Joseph’s.
 I love the school!
 It is a very special place.
 Generations of teachers remain on staff; my children even have a few of the teachers who taught me.
 The school has a loving, positive, and supportive culture, which is why so many of the alumni bring their own children back to attend.
 The teachers care and pay attention to individual needs, strengths, and areas of challenge.
 I am so lucky to have been a product of this great school, and now my girls will be able to experience what I did as a child."